Gordonby/ApimTrafficSplitting/bicep.md

 - 2 Function Apps with the dummy API
 - App Insights to log the function App telemetry

-However over 16 Azure resources are created to support the one click deployment.
+However 16 Azure resources are for the application stack.

 ## Module deployment view